 Person responsible for implementation.
-The Transition Plan will be implemented by the COA Director of Public Works in consultation with the COA ADA/504 Coordinator.
+The Transition Plan will be implemented by the COA Director of Public Works and the Director of Transportation in consultation with the COA ADA/504 Coordinator.

 Proposed funding source.
-The proposed funding source is a combination of existing and future bonds, Transportation User Fee, Property and Sales Tax (via General Fund and for Bond Program Debt Service), grant funds, funds from Sidewalk Ordinance passed in February 2008, and neighborhood cost sharing.
+The proposed funding sources include a combination of existing and future bonds listed below.
 In addition, it is anticipated that sidewalks will be constructed and repaired through new development and street reconstruction projects.